eGain/egain-conversation-hub-sentiment-analysis/README.md

   | SECURITY_GROUP_ID | ID of security groups |
   | SUBNET_IDS | Comma separated subnet ids |

-3. On command prompt, execute egps-chat-sentiment-analysis-deploy.bat by pressing enter, it will start deployment and progress can be seen on the command prompt.
+3. On command prompt, execute egps-chat-sentiment-analysis-deploy.bat file, it will start deployment and progress can be seen on the command prompt.
 4. Upon successful installation, Cloudwatch event will be created.

 **Post Installation**